tangentstorm/bex/README.md

   lets you `cmp_depth` using terms `Above`, `Level`, and `Below` rather than the `Less`, `Equal`, `Greater` you get with `cmp`.
 There was no technical reason for this, but I found it much easier to reason about the code in these terms.
-- By default, `VidOrdering` is set up so that branch variables with smaller numbers move to the *bottom* of a BDD.
+- `VidOrdering` is set up so that branch variables with smaller numbers move to the *bottom* of a BDD.
 There are numerous benefits to doing this - cross-function cache hits, immediate knowledge of the width of a node's truth table, and (most importantly) a much simpler time converting from ANF to BDD.
-- If anyone really prefers the "industry standard" ordering (small variables on top), you can use `--features small_on_top`.
+- There is currently no support for the "industry standard" ordering - the plan in the future is just to make sure the graphviz output shows variable names, and then you can just re-arrange the labels.

 **NID as universal ID**
 - `ASTBase` now uses `nid::VID` for input variable identifiers, and `nid::NID`